LearnToRunFast/CS_Notes/Docker/dokcer.md

 **Common commands:**

 1. `docker Run` = `docker create` + `docker start`, create and run the container.
+   - Corresponding `docker-compose up` for docker-compose
+   - `docker-compose up --build` will include `docker build .` in with `docker run image`
 2. `docker build dockerId/nameOfContainer:latest .` Build image use Dockerfile that in current directory.
 3. **Overwrite the default start command** by specify command after the image name.
 4. `docker ps`  list of running containers, `docker ps --all` all containers were created.
 5. `docker system prune` delete all stopped containers and some other stuff.
 6. `docker logs ` show the logs.
 7. `docker stop` send a **SIGTERM** to container and shut it down.
+   - `docker compose down` shut down all the linked containers
 8. `docker kill` send a **SIGKILL** to container and force it to shut down.
 9. `docker exec -it <container id> <command>` pass the command into containner and execute it inside the container.
    1. `docker exec -it <container id> sh` give back shell.